keylime/enhancements/73-offline-attestation.md

-The main motivation for adding this functionality is to give auditors and other compliance officers the ability to answer, with a proper degree of certainty and trust the following question: did node N had its software stack fully attested at date T?
-Being date "T" a point time that could be well in the past, we cannot rely on the accessibility (or even the existence) of the given node.
-Furthermore we cannot even rely on the accessibility (or even the existence) of the server-side components of the Keylime cluster (i.e., `registrar` and `verifier`) and thus need to design with these boundary conditions in mind.
+The main motivation for adding this functionality is to give auditors and other compliance officers the ability to answer, with a proper degree of certainty and trust the following question: did node N had its software stack fully attested at date D?
+Being date "D" a point time that could be well in the past, we cannot rely on the accessibility to (or even the existence of) the given node.
+Furthermore we cannot even rely on the accessibility to (or even the existence of) the server-side components of the Keylime cluster (i.e., `registrar` and `verifier`) and thus need to design with these boundary conditions in mind.